rupeshtr78/raftleader/README.md

-Based on above steps lets see how the orderer3 became the leader for mychannel from the logs.
+Based on above steps lets see how the orderer3 became the leader for mychannel from the its logs.

-docker logs orderer3.example.com
+Below is the extract of *docker logs orderer3.example.com*

 ```bash
 #Step0 Node3 starts election becomes Pre-Candidate